nikkijuk/PlainRssReader/README.md

 ![mockup-settings]

+I did have trial versio in use, and for this reason I needed to take snapshots from screens instead of neatly exporting results to files.

 # Implementation

 Rss feed reading is proxied thru [rss2json] service, which converts feed to json on the fly.

+Feed url is read from preferences.
 When no feed is defined [Default feed] is used.

-Browsing items is implemented using recycler view as defined in [use recycler-view]
+Browsing items is implemented using RecyclerView as defined in [use recycler-view]

 Storing and changing settings is implemented using PreferefencesFragment as defined in [use preferences]

-Due to limiations and interoperability issues with [Room] annotation processors [AutoValue] and [Lombok] aren't used to reduce boilerplate code, see [AutoValue issue] and [Room issue] for deeper discussion.
+Due to limiations and interoperability issues with [Room] annotation processors [AutoValue] and [Lombok] aren't used to reduce boilerplate code of model classes, see [AutoValue issue] and [Room issue] for deeper discussion.

 # Snapshots of current implementation